SQream/sqream_docs/guides/access_control.rst

 Access control provides authentication and authorization in SQream DB.

 Authentication: verifying the identity of the user.
-Usernames (role name) and passwords are used for this in SQream DB.
+Usernames (role names) and passwords are used for this.

 Authorization: checking the user has permissions to do a particular thing.
-Grant is used for this in SQreamDB.
+GRANT is used for this.

 * SQream DB uses roles as users and groups, like ANSI SQL and other SQL products